 If you know you might be doing a lot of traveling this summer, online tutoring might be for you.
 There are a few online tutoring sites out there, but some of the more popular ones are VIPKid and Wyzant.
-Each of these sites allow you to provide in person and online tutoring to students across the US.
-You would then have the flexibility to tutor others as you travel as long as you have reliable internet connection.
-They do take a percentage of your earnings, but they do help you organize your clients that you are working with.
+Each of these sites allows you to provide in-person and online tutoring to students across the US.
+You would then have the flexibility to tutor others as you travel as long as you have a reliable internet connection.
+They do take a percentage of your earnings, but they do help you organize the clients that you are working with.

 Start Your Own Business